How to make automatic buttonholes?

 Difference between manual and automatic buttonholes

 Manual buttonholes require sewing each side separately, while automatic buttonholes are managed by the machine.
-This automation improves regularity and greatly reduces the risk of error.
+This automation improves consistency and greatly reduces the risk of error.

 • The length is determined automatically